-- iv.
-A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use. - v.
-The company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs. - vi.
-All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole: - a) Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - b) Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable - vii.
-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by reassessing categorization - viii. (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period. - ix.
+- Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable - vii.
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period. - viii.
 External valuers are involved for valuation of significant assets and liabilities, if any.
-At each reporting date, the company analyses the movements in the values of assets and liabilities which are required to be remeasured or re-assessed as per the company's accounting policies. - x.
-For the purpose of fair value disclosures, the company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above. - xi.
+At each reporting date, the company analyses the movements in the values of assets and liabilities which are required to be remeasured or re-assessed as per the company's accounting policies. - ix.
+For the purpose of fair value disclosures, the company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above. - x.
 Above is the summary of accounting policy for fair value.
 Other fair value related disclosures are given in the relevant notes.